Health Science - Environmental/Occupational Health & Safety Option, B.S.

 The Health Science Bachelor of Science curriculum consists of a core of five courses providing a foundation of knowledge and skills critical to the theory and practice of the health professional.
 In addition, students complete a specialized cluster of courses in an option that provides the depth and breadth for the area.
 A variety of combinations between and within options is possible to meet professional goals.
 However, university policy allows only one option to appear on the transcript and diploma.

-To complete the health science major for the B.S., students must complete General Education requirements (49 units), the health science core (15 units), one of three options (21-27 units), and any additional requirements to the option selected (11-33 units), the upper-division writing skills requirement, Multicultural and International (M/I), and additional electives.
+To complete the health science major for the B.S., students must complete General Education requirements (48 units), a health science core specific to an option (15 units), one of three options (21-27 units), and any additional requirements to the option selected (11-33 units), the upper-division writing skills requirement, Multicultural and International (M/I), and additional electives.
 Students are encouraged to complete the additional requirements prior to the major courses as the courses may meet General Education requirements, and they provide a foundation for the courses in health science.
 Elective units also may be used toward earning a certificate.

 Health science students are advised to obtain an advising roadmap from the department office.
 The roadmap includes the list of required courses.
 It is strongly recommended that students follow the coursework shown in the roadmap.
 Students need to consult with their advisors for decisions regarding major and minor courses.
 All substitutions must be approved by the department chair.
 Classes offered in the Health Science Department may require field assignments.